ReedGraf/search_engine/README.md

 - [x] - Scoring
 - [ ] - Web crawling
 - [ ] - Come up with a name
-- [ ] - Strip ?data from urls when indexed
-- [ ] - Right now the scrapers have a severe performance degredation, I need to fix that
+- [ ] - Make crawlers all reference a private ip for the sql server so it doesn't have to travel over the internet

 Cool features to add: